JulianeKlamser/SquigglebotPaper01DataAnalysis/Fig3/01ReadMe.txt

 Data file contain trajectory of the sqigglebot in disc arena.
 Content of data file: 1st column x position, 2nd column y position.
-Units of positions are in pixel and can be converted to cm through the relation 8.2 cm = 148 pix.
 Frames (individual positions) are recorded at a rate of 25 frames per second.

 ######################################